gonzalo123/flaskws/README.md

     return conf.socketio
 ```

-And now we cand emit an event from outside the Flask application
+Now, we can emit an event from outside the Flask application.

 ```python
 from lib.ws import emit_event, setup_ws